One of the mysteries of the English language finally explained.

-A ticket issued at a reduced rate by a railroad or bus company, entitling the holder to travel a given route a fixed number of times or during a specified period.
+A ticket issued at a reduced rate by a rail or bus company, entitling the holder to travel a given route a fixed number of times or during a specified period; a season ticket.

 - ‘Applications for student commutation tickets, obtainable at some railroad offices, should be submitted to the Records Office for authorization.’

 - ‘If your homebound journey is covered by your updated commutation ticket you are requested to use your pass.’

 - ‘Fares and on-train penalties paid in the absence of two-trip or commutation tickets will not be credited or refunded.’

 - ‘Ten trip commutation ticket and monthly Saver Fare passes will also be available to Jersey City.’

 - ‘Credits/refunds of commutation tickets are based on the value of the used tickets calculated using the cost of one-way tickets, and are not made on a monthly pro-rata basis.’